cloudevents/spec/messagecatalog/spec.md

 replication.

-The operation to obtain a Message definition version is a GET on `/Message definition?uri={uri}`, with the required parameter being the Message definition version URI.
+The operation to obtain a Message definition version is a GET on `/messagedefinition?uri={uri}`, with the required parameter being the Message definition version URI.

 The returned payload is the Message definition document.
-Further attributes such as the `description` and the `format` indicator are returned as HTTP headers.

-The returned ´Content-Type´ is the same that was passed when the Message definition version was registered.

 The HEAD method SHOULD also be implemented.

-4. Replication Model and State Change Events
+## 4. Replication Model and State Change Events

----

 Many eventing scenarios require that events cross from private networks into public networks (and possibly back into a different private network) and it is